Lambda SCS Listed as a Representative Vendor in Gartner® Market Guide for Supply Chain Network Design Tools

 Understanding Supply Chain Network Design

 Supply Chain Network Design is all about strategically planning and configuring the various components of a supply chain — think suppliers, manufacturing facilities, warehouses, distribution centers, fulfilment centers and transportation routes.
 The primary goal is to optimize the network for cost and responsiveness.
 A well-designed supply chain can lead to competitive advantages like lower costs, shorter lead times, and better service levels.
-But SCND isn’t just about the usual objectives.
-It’s also a key player in risk management.
-By analyzing and designing the supply chain network with care, businesses can spot potential vulnerabilities, assess the impact of different risk scenarios, and come up with strategies to minimize those risks.

 Measuring Risk in Supply Chain Network Design